scragz/fluxmo/docs/build.md

-# FLUX Preset JSON Format
+# FLUXMO Build Preset JSON Format

 This document defines the JSON input accepted by: